rkumar49/Sales-Funnel-Sale-Analysis/README.md

 # Sales-Funnel-Sale-Analysis

-Absolutely!
-Here's a **simple and clean version** of the README for your GitHub repository, written in plain language:

----

 # Sales Funnel Dashboard (Tableau)

 This Tableau dashboard shows how sales inquiries move through different stages of the sales process over an 8-week period.
 It helps you understand how well your team is converting leads into consultations, proposals, and final sales.